Mayukha0702/AUV-TASK-1/README.md

 - Basics of publisher-subscriber communication in ROS.
 - how to create nodes.
 - got to know few Python commands.
+- both the files were to be executed in different terminals.
+- the message written in one terminal would be shown in the other terminal.

 ### Challenges:
 - Understanding how to run both users in the same node and topic.